 - Suffered losses (i.e. financial losses, physical and emotional pain and suffering, loss of quality of life, etc.) as a result of Benicar-related injuries

-Those who believe a loved one’s death was caused by Benicar or a similar drug may also be eligible for a lawsuit.
+Those who believe a loved one’s death was caused by Benicar also filed lawsuits.